torden7/TicTacToe/README.md

 # TicTacToe
 A simple command line tic-tac-toe game

-In the beginning of the game, the programm shows the tip how to enter the coordinates to make a move.
+In the beginning of the game, the program shows the tip how to enter the coordinates to make a move.
 ![coordinates tip](https://user-images.githubusercontent.com/89091847/129771285-7dae0937-e994-4be7-a008-598eef64e4fd.png)

 Any incorrect input is excluded.